Mallerey History, Family Crest & Coats of Arms

 The name Mallerey is of Anglo-Saxon origin.
-It was name for a person who was known for bad luck and an unhappy disposition having derived from the Old French word malheure
+It was name for a person who was known for bad luck and an unhappy disposition having derived from the Old French word malheure meaning unhappy or unlucky.

 Early Origins of the Mallerey family

 The surname Mallerey was first found in Leicestershire at Kirkby-Mallory, a parish, in the union of Market-Bosworth, hundred of Sparkenhoe.
 "This place derived its name from the family of Malory, its ancient lords, the first of whom noticed in history was Geoffrey, father of Sir Ankitell Malory, Knt., governor of Leicester Castle under Robert Blanchmains, Earl of Leicester, in the reign of Henry II."

 Later Richard Mallorei was found in Nottinghamshire c.
 1155 and almost twenty years later, William Maleuerei was listed in the Pipe Rolls of Yorkshire in 1170.

-During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and and Yorkshire.
+During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and Yorkshire.
 About the same time, Robert Malhore, or Mallore, or Mallori, or Mallory, or Mallure was found in Northamptonshire.
 The Hundredorum Rolls of 1273 list Anketil Malore in Shropshire and Crispiane Malure in Leicestershire.
 Later, the Yorkshire Poll Tax Rolls listed Johannes Malore, Alicia filius Johannes Maulore and Peter Mature (Herefordshire.)

 Early History of the Mallerey family

 This web page shows only a small excerpt of our Mallerey research.
-Another 159 words (11 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640 and 1642 are included under the topic Early Mallerey History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640, 1642 and 1444 are included under the topic Early Mallerey History in all our PDF Extended History products and printed products wherever possible.

 Mallerey Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Mallerey have been found, including Mallory, Mallorie, Mallorey, Mellory and others.